TheIanAquino/repo-copy/content/Writing is thinking..md

 ![[David Perell, Writing online is a superpower#^2cefb7]]

-Re-writing is thinking, no matter what angle we look at it.
+Re-writing is thinking, no matter through which angle we look at it.